top of page

 There is time and place for everything.

-In fact, there are many gay around and nobody really going to prosecute you unless politically motivated.
+In fact, there are many gay around and nobody really going to prosecute you unless maybe politically motivated.

-It’s nice to be nice and thats how i live and aspire my life to be even before i known spirituality.
+It’s nice to be nice and thats how I live and aspire my life to be even before I known spirituality.

 Religion with billions of believers are still hugely relevant in these modern era and will always be.